Weak Signal Asymptotics for Sequentially Randomized Experiments: The (In)stability of Sensitive Sampling Functions

+In words, a sampling function is sensitive if the policy would assign probability either one or zero to drawing from the uncertain distribution, in the limit as $ s/\sqrt{q} $ tends to positive or negative infinity, respectively.
+The quantity $ s/\sqrt{q} $ arises, for instance, under a Bayesian interpretation of the uncertain mean under a diffusive prior.
+Consider the Gaussian one-armed experiment described in Example \ref{ex:onearmTS}.
+In this case, when the prior variance $ (\nu^n)^2 $ is very large, the agent's posterior belief on the effect size $ \mu^n $ admits a Gaussian distribution in period $ i $ with mean $ S_i/Q_i $ and standard deviation $ 1/\sqrt{Q_i} $.
+The value $ S_i/\sqrt{Q_i} $ is therefore the z-score associated with $ \mu^n$.

-To get a more formal handle on the instability of undersmoothed Thompson sampling, it is helpful to consider the the evolution of the sampling probabilities $\pi_t$ over time.
-Qualitatively, these sampling probabilities $\pi_t$ correspond to the the subjective time-$t$ beliefs about which arms are best, as held by the ``agent'' running the algorithm.
-In this case, we find that undersmoothed one-armed Thompson sampling will always lead the algorithm be convinced of the ``wrong'' reality with arbitrarily high confidence at some during the sampling process, no matter how large the magnitude of the actual mean reward.
-Formally, in the one-armed case, we show the following.
+The following theorem characterizes the the evolution of the sampling probabilities $\pi_t$ over time under any sensitive sampling function in a one-armed experiment.
+Qualitatively, these sampling probabilities $\pi_t$ can be thought of as the agent's subjective preference about which arm is the best.
+In this case, we find that a sensitive sampling function will always lead the agent to committing to the ``wrong'' superior arm with arbitrarily high intensity at some point during the sampling process, and that this is true no matter how large the magnitude of the actual effect size.